pulumi/pulumi-hugo/themes/default/content/learn/pulumi-operations/ci-cd/index.md

 ### The push Workflow File

-Now add another new file to your Pulumi project repository at `.github/workflows/push.yml`containing the following workflow definition, which instructs GitHub Actions to run `pulumi up` whenever a commit is made to the `main` branch.
+Now add another new file to your Boba Shop project repository at `.github/workflows/push.yml`containing the following workflow definition, which instructs GitHub Actions to run `pulumi up` whenever a commit is made to the `main` branch.

 {{< chooser language "typescript,python,go,csharp" / >}}